 Knowledge base software

-Although knowledge base software is positioned as a self-service support tool, it is a supplemental resource for high-touch initiatives.
+Although knowledge base software is positioned as a self-serve support tool, it is a supplemental resource for high-touch initiatives.
 Support agents can point customers to relevant content, or AI tools can suggest additional help pages based on what the customer has already engaged with.

 Our top knowledge base tools include: